 A decade or two ago, the foreign quality of production was poor when compared to the U.S. However, now not only are the products manufactured outside the U.S. cheaper but over the years the quality of these products has also risen drastically.
 This has resulted in intense competition for small manufacturing companies.
 In order to survive such growing manufacturing industry challenges, companies in the manufacturing industry, especially manufacturers must focus on improving their quality of production while maintaining their costs.

 Get in touch with our industry experts to know how small manufacturing companies can tackle critical manufacturing challenges, turn them into opportunities, and eventually grow the business.

 Skilled workforce is highly essential in the manufacturing industry to complete various specialized tasks ranging from welding to programming automation systems.
 There has been a decline in the number of people enrolling for such skilled courses in universities over the past couple of years.
 To add on to this dilemma, a major portion of the existing workforce in the U.S. manufacturing industry are almost on the verge of retirement.
 Consequently, there is a shortage of skilled workforce across manufacturing companies.
 Manufacturers now need to identify new ways to incentivize and attract talent into the industry.

 Competition from on-shoring

 Apart from competing with offshore firms, small manufacturing companies are now also facing increased competition due to the growing trend of on-shoring.
-Foreign companies that primarily cater to U.S. customers are finding it more cost effective to manufacture in the states because of the cost of storage, transportation, and tariffs.
-Such companies act as an extra competition in the already difficult market, especially for small manufacturing companies.
+Foreign companies that primarily cater to U.S. customers are finding it more cost-effective to manufacture in the states because of the cost of storage, transportation, and tariffs.
+Such companies act as extra competition in the already difficult market, especially for small manufacturing companies.